YOUR SOURCE FOR

 –Astrid Pregel, President of Feminomics Inc., 2020

-LiisBeth is a women-led, nonprofit, trans-inclusive, indie intersectional-lens centered feminist media enterprise with a global outlook based in Tkaronto (Toronto), Ontario, on the traditional lands of the Wendat, the Haudenosaunee, the Anishinabek, and the Mississaugas of the New Credit.
+LiisBeth is a Canadian, women-led, membership based nonprofit, trans-inclusive intersectional feminist media enterprise with a global outlook based in tkaronto (Toronto), Ontario, the traditional lands of the Wendat, the Haudenosaunee, the Anishinabek, and the Mississaugas of the New Credit.

-We publish an open-access monthly digital magazine (two-five features) and subscriber only newsletter for feminist entrepreneurs, creators, innovators, leaders and “solutionaries” working to build a post-capitalist economy .
-We also co-produce the Entrepreneurial Feminist Forum (EFF) and have recently launched a new membership-based online community space, the Feminist Enterprise Commons, where solutionaries can meet, share and learn.
+We publish an open-access monthly digital magazine (two-five features) and subscriber only newsletter for new economy women/LGBTQIA+ entrepreneurs, creators, innovators, leaders and “solutionaries” working to build a liberated, fair, inclusive just economy.
+We also co-produce the Entrepreneurial Feminist Forum (EFF) and offer a membership-based online community space, the Feminist Enterprise Commons, where solutionaries can meet, share and learn.

 Our stories make visible the work of the feminist economy.
 We believe feminist, micro, social economy entrepreneurs, creators and community leaders or all genders, not billionaire-led/governed capitalist-values driven corporations will lead economic transformation.

 The Canadian Digital Publishing Awards #DPA nominated us as a finalist for the 2020 General Excellence in Publishing (Small Publications Category).
 And in June, 2021, we won a silver award for our monthly newsletter!

 We are now a registered, member driven nonprofit.
 We outsource operations to Eve-volution Inc. If you would like to weigh in on our editorial direction, complete the reader survey here.
 If you want to write for us, click here.

-Our Vision: A socially just, post capitalist economy that centres care, equity, environmental restoration and flourishing for all beings. #feministsforchange
+Our Vision: A socially just economy that centres care, equity, environmental restoration and flourishing for all beings. #feministsforchange

 Our Role: Create an innovative, sustainable intersectional, feminist media enterprise that: 1) Makes visible the feminist economy 2) Supports entrepreneurs who work at the intersections of feminism, social justice, and innovation; 3) Publishes researched and fact-checked narratives that stokes our imagination; 4) Ignites critical discourse and learning; 5) Create fair income and professional development opportunities for both experienced and emerging feminist journalists and writers.